On This Page

 https://apitest.cybersource.com

-/pts/v2/paymentsRequired Fields for Processing a Sale
+/pts/v2/paymentsRequired Fields for a Sale

 - Set the value toeftpos.